9 Aloe Vera Benefits That Dermatologists and Researchers Want You to Know

-It moisturizes dry skin
+Aloe vera moisturizes dry skin

-It can soothe irritated skin
+Aloe vera can soothe irritated skin

-Apply it to minor burns and wounds
+Aloe vera can help with minor burns and wounds

 In addition to antibacterial properties, aloe vera contains compounds that can reduce inflammation, says Dr. Fusco.
 The juice is also super hydrating, so it may help boost the skin’s elasticity as it heals.
-One review of scientific research found that aloe vera sped up the rate of healing for minor burn wounds by almost nine days.
+One older review of scientific research found that aloe vera sped up the rate of healing for minor burn wounds by almost nine days.
 But other studies have shown mixed results in terms of the plant’s healing powers—so it’s best to use it only on minor wounds and burns.

-Treat a cold sore
+Aloe vera can treat a cold sore

-Use it as a shaving cream
+Aloe vera can be used as a shaving cream

-Or a natural makeup remover
+Aloe vera is a natural makeup remover